Optimistic Online Non-stochastic Control via FTRL: Introduction

-The controller (or learner) aims to find a (possibly time-varying) policy that maps states to actions, $\pi: \vec{x}\mapsto \vec{u}$, from a given policy class $\Pi$, such that the cost trajectory $\{c_t(\vec{x}_t, \vec{u}_t)\}_{t=1}^T$ is as small as possible.
+The controller (or learner) aims to find a (possibly time-varying) policy that maps states to actions, $\pi: \vec{x}\mapsto \vec{u}$, from a given policy class $\Pi$, such that the stage costs $\{c_t(\vec{x}_t, \vec{u}_t)\}_{t=1}^T$ are as small as possible.
 To quantify the learner's performance, we employ the \emph{policy regret} metric, as presented in \cite{hazan20a-us}.
 Intuitively, the policy regret measures the accumulated differences between the cost incurred by the learner's policy, and that of a stationary unknown cost-minimizing policy designed with access to all future cost functions and disturbances:

 where $(\vec x_t(\pi), \vec u_t(\pi))$ is the \emph{counterfactual} state-action sequence that would have emerged under the benchmark policy, whereas $(\vec x_t, \vec u_t)$ is the \emph{actual} state-action sequence that emerged from following possibly different policies by the learner.
 A sub-linear regret means that the cost endured by the learner will converge to that of the optimal unknown policy at the same sub-linear rate, i.e., $\nicefrac{\mathcal{R}_T}{T}\rightarrow 0$ as $T\rightarrow \infty$.
 Note that the benchmark depends on the actual \emph{witnessed} costs and disturbances, encoding a stronger concept of ``adaptability" unlike the pessimistic $\mathcal{H}_\infty$ controllers, which assume worst case costs \cite{karapetyan2022regret}.
-Remarkably, the Gradient Perturbation Controller (GPC) achieves $\mathcal{O}(T^{\nicefrac{1}{2}})$ regret, which is order optimal, and was shown to deliver superior performance to the more conventional $\mathcal{H}_2$ controllers \cite{pmlr-v97-agarwal19c}.
+Remarkably, the Gradient Perturbation Controller (GPC) achieves $\mathcal{O}(\sqrt{T})$ regret, which is order optimal, and was shown to deliver superior performance to the more conventional $\mathcal{H}_2$ controllers \cite{pmlr-v97-agarwal19c}.

 In contrast to the typical NSC framework, here we consider the existence of a \emph{prediction oracle}.
 This oracle provides the learner, before committing to the action $\vec{u}_t$, with a forecast for the as-yet-unobserved cost functions $\{c_\tau(\cdot, \cdot)\}_{\tau=t}^{t+d}$ for a specific horizon of $d$ slots.
 We denote the oracle's outcome as $\tilde{c}_\tau(\cdot,\cdot)$.
 Notably, the predictions themselves can be influenced by the adversary, meaning that no assumptions on the oracle's \emph{accuracy} are made; the forecasted parameters may either deviate arbitrarily from the truth, or be actually accurate in the best case.